Press & Media

 - Certified B Corporation Since 2012 - View B Impact Assessment

-- Number of disposable pads and tampons diverted from landfills every month, thanks to customers using Lunapads.com products: 2 million
+- Number of disposable pads & tampons diverted from landfills per year, thanks to customers using Lunapads.com products: 20 Million

 - Number of disposable pads or tampons replaced by 1 Lunapad: 140